fifikim/books-cli/README.md

 -Blockers:
   - ⏳ It took me all day to complete this refactor... it felt like every time I made a change to how one of part of my code was structured, every other part of my app broke.
 This demonstrated to me the fact that the new features I added were not decoupled enough.

+### Revision - Day Four <a name = "revision - day-four"></a>
+- Goals:
+  - Finish debugging additional features.
+  - Begin testing new features & creating mocks to test API calls.
+  - Realized that my API error messages are not very user-friendly.
+Want to replace these with more detailed, less technical messages.

 ## Process: Initial Submission (First Round) <a name = "intial-sub"></a>